Mark Foster (musician): Foster the People (2008–present)

 In June 2014, Luke Pritchard - with whom Foster had collaborated previously - revealed that the pair had between three and four unfinished tracks yet to be released.

 In 2015, Foster was a producer of the soundtrack for the World War II drama Little Boy (of which one track featured Mark Pontius).
 It was his first experience scoring a film, and was especially exciting to him due to the "guitar-driven" soundtrack he created.

 On July 21, 2017, Foster the People released its third album, Sacred Hearts Club, an album influenced by the global issues of the current times and the sentiment that Foster felt for those affected by events associated with terrorism, racism, homophobia, and elections.
 Foster said upon the album's release: "I wanted to slap people a little bit, throw some cold water on them.
 This record, it would have felt wrong to do that.
 I felt like people needed a hug."
 The album features hit single "Sit Next to Me", which has been RIAA certified Double Platinum.

 In September 2019, Foster the People released the EP Pick U Up.
 The band has also released two (non-EP) singles, a reworking of a Mobley song, and several collaborations with The Knocks, MØ and Louis the Child.
 Mark Foster is currently co-writing a horror film.

-In December 2020, Foster debuted his radio show Escapology on Sirius XM's Alt Nation.
+In December 2020, Foster debuted his radio show Escapology on SiriusXM's Alt Nation.
 On December 11, the band released their EP In the Darkest of Nights, Let the Birds Sing, a record based on the concept of love.

 In August 2021, it was announced that Foster would feature on Taylor Swift's forthcoming album Red (Taylor's Version), which was released on the same day as Foster the People's Torches X in November 2021.
 Foster had originally co-written the song "Forever Winter" with Swift in May 2012.